 The Group operates in three business segments: steel (comprising steel and steel products), mining (comprising coal, iron ore and coke) and power (comprising electricity (generation and distribution) and heat power generation), and conducts operations in Russia, the CIS countries, Europe and Asia Pacific.
 The Group sells its products within Russia and foreign markets.
-As of December 31, 2020, there were no changes in the composition of the Group except for disposal of entities described in Note 25.
+As of December 31, 2021, there were no significant changes in the composition of the Group.
 The Group operates in highly competitive industries; any local or global downturn in the industry may have an adverse effect on the Group's results of operations and financial condition.
 While the Group has intention to continue to rely on operating cash flow, it expects to attract long-term loans and borrowings to finance major investment projects, focus on refinancing and restructuring of the loan portfolio and other financing sources for its capital needs.
-As discussed in Notes 4 and 5, management believes that the Group will secure adequate financing.
+As discussed in Note 4, management believes that the Group will secure adequate financing.